-This document discusses the best practices of request rate performance optimization on Tencent Cloud COS.
+This document discusses best practices for request rate performance optimization on Tencent Cloud COS.

-Request load refers to the number of requests initiated per second, rather than the number of concurrent connections.
-That is, you can send hundreds of new connection requests within 1 second while maintaining thousands of connections.
+The request load refers to the number of requests initiated per second rather than the number of concurrent connections.
+That is, you can send hundreds of new connection requests per second while maintaining thousands of existing connections without issue.

 Tencent Cloud COS supports performance expansion to provide a higher request rate.
-In case of a high GET request load, you are recommended to use COS in combination with Tencent Cloud CDN products.
-See Domain Name Management.
-If the overall request rate of the bucket is expected to exceed 30,000 PUT/LIST/DELETE requests per second, contact us to prepare for the workload and avoid limits on requests.
+In the case of a high GET request load, we recommend using COS in combination with Tencent Cloud CDN products.
+For more information, see Domain Name Management.
+If the overall request rate of the bucket is expected to exceed 30,000 PUT/LIST/DELETE requests per second, contact us to prepare for the workload and avoid request limits.

-If your mixed request load only occasionally reaches 30,000 per second and does not exceed 30,000 per second in bursts, you can ignore this guide.
+If you have a mixed request load that only occasionally reaches 30,000 per second and does not exceed 30,000 per second during bursts, you can ignore this guide.

-When a large number of objects need to be uploaded, the ObjectKey you selected may cause performance problems.
-Here is a brief description of how Tencent Cloud COS stores object key values.
+When a large number of objects need to be uploaded, the ObjectKey you select may cause performance issues.
+Below is a brief description of how Tencent Cloud COS stores object key values.

-Tencent Cloud maintains the key values of buckets and objects as indexes in each service region of COS, and the ObjectKeys are stored in the UTF-8 binary order in multiple partitions of the index.
-Due to such large number of key values, for example, using timestamps or alphabetical order may consume the read/write performance of the partition where the key values are located.
+Tencent Cloud maintains bucket and object key values as indexes in each service region of COS; ObjectKeys are stored in UTF-8 binary order in the partitions of the index.
+Due to such a large number of key values, using timestamps or alphabetical order, for example, may consume the read/write performance capacity of the partition where the key values are located.
 Taking the bucket path

-examplebucket-1250000000.cos.ap-beijing.myqcloud.com as an example, we provide some cases that may consume the index performance:
+examplebucket-1250000000.cos.ap-beijing.myqcloud.com as an example, below are some cases that may consume index performance capacity:

 20170701/log120000.tar.gz 20170701/log120500.tar.gz 20170701/log121000.tar.gz 20170701/log121500.tar.gz ... image001/indexpage1.jpg image002/indexpage2.jpg image003/indexpage3.jpg ...

-All the following methods are available to improve the access performance of a single bucket.
-If the typical load of your business exceeds 30,000 requests per second, you still need to contact us to prepare for your business load in advance while performing the following methods.**
+The following methods can all be used to improve the access performance of a single bucket.
+If the typical load of your business exceeds 30,000 requests per second, you still need to contact us to prepare for your business load in advance even while performing the following methods.

-The most direct way to increase the randomness of the ObjectKey is to add a hash string as a prefix to the front of the key name.
-For example, when uploading an object, calculate the SHA1 or MD5 hash of the path key value, and add some characters as prefix to the key name.
-Generally, a hash prefix with a length of 2-4 characters can meet your needs.
+The most direct way to increase ObjectKey randomness is to add a hash string prefix at the very front of the key name.
+For example, when uploading an object, calculate the SHA1 or MD5 hash of the path key value and add a few characters as a prefix to the key name.
+Generally, a hash prefix with a length of 2-4 characters will suffice.

 faf1-20170701/log120000.tar.gz e073-20170701/log120500.tar.gz 333c-20170701/log121000.tar.gz 2c32-20170701/log121500.tar.gz

-Since the key values in Tencent Cloud COS are indexed in the UTF-8 binary order, you may need to initiate 65,536 GET Bucket operations to obtain the original complete 20170701 prefix structure when performing the GET Bucket operation.
+Since the key values in Tencent Cloud COS are indexed in UTF-8 binary order, you may need to initiate 65,536 GET Bucket operations to obtain the original complete 20170701 prefix structure.

-To remain the usability of ObjectKey retrieval, you can enumerate some prefixes based on the types of your files for the grouping of objects.
+If you still want to make sure your ObjectKeys are easily retrievable, you can enumerate prefixes based on file type to help group your objects.
 Prefixes with the same enumeration value share the capabilities of the index partition where they are located.

 logs/20170701/log120000.tar.gz logs/20170701/log120500.tar.gz logs/20170701/log121000.tar.gz ... images/image001/indexpage1.jpg images/image002/indexpage2.jpg images/image003/indexpage3.jpg ...

-If the access load remains as high as more than 30,000 requests per second under the same enumerated prefix, you can refer to the previous method to add a hash prefix after the enumerated value to implement multiple index partitions, so as to improve the read/write performance.
+If the access load for an enumerated prefix remains at more than 30,000 requests per second, you can refer to the previous method to add a hash prefix after the enumerated value to implement multiple index partitions, so as to improve the read/write performance.

 logs/faf1-20170701/log120000.tar.gz logs/e073-20170701/log120500.tar.gz logs/333c-20170701/log121000.tar.gz ... images/0165-image001/indexpage1.jpg images/a349-image002/indexpage2.jpg images/ac00-image003/indexpage3.jpg ...

-When your business has to use continuously incremental ID or date, or a large number of successive prefix objects needs to be uploaded at a time, refer to the following typical method:
+When you need to use incremental IDs or dates or need to upload a large number of objects with successive prefixes in a single upload, refer to the following method:

 20170701/log0701A.tar.gz 20170701/log0701B.tar.gz 20170702/log0702A.tar.gz 20170702/log0702B.tar.gz ... id16777216/album/hongkong/img20170701121314.jpg id16777216/music/artist/tony/anythinggoes.mp3 id16777217/video/record20170701121314.mov id16777218/live/show/date/20170701121314.mp4 ...

-The naming method of key values described above easily consumes the performance of index partitions where the key values prefixed with
+The naming method for key values shown above easily consumes the performance capacity of index partitions where the key values prefixed with

 id are located.
-In this case, reverse part of the key prefix to allow for a certain randomness.
+In this case, reverse part of the key prefix to allow for a certain element of randomness.

 10707102/log0701A.tar.gz 10707102/log0701B.tar.gz 20707102/log0702A.tar.gz 20707102/log0702B.tar.gz ...
 61277761di/album/hongkong/img20170701121314.jpg 61277761di/music/artist/tony/anythinggoes.mp3 71277761di/video/record20170701121314.mov 81277761di/live/show/date/20170701121314.mp4 ...

-If your business load primarily involves GET request (i.e. download request), in addition to complying with the above guidelines, you are recommended to use COS in combination with the Tencent Cloud CDN service.
+If your workload primarily involves GET requests (i.e. download requests), in addition to complying with the above guidelines, we recommend using COS in combination with Tencent Cloud CDN services.

-Tencent Cloud CDN uses edge acceleration nodes across the country and the globe to minimize latency and improve speed when distributing content to users.
+Tencent Cloud CDN has edge acceleration nodes all across China and around the globe that can be used to minimize latency and improve speed when distributing content to users.
 Hot files can be cached using the prefetch feature, thus reducing the number of GET requests returned to the COS origin server.
 For more information, see Domain Name Management.